adebrecht661/LM-RBF-CFD/README.md

    Re =                    !
 Reynolds number of fluid /                       !
 This line must be included

-2. A file name constants.data must exist in the run directory, of the format &ConstantsData uleft = 1               ! x velocity of fluid at left boundary vleft = 0               ! y velocity of fluid at left boundary
+2. A file named `constants.data` must exist in the run directory, of the format &ConstantsData uleft = 1               ! x velocity of fluid at left boundary vleft = 0               ! y velocity of fluid at left boundary